Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Herbrand Quotient Calculations

 \section{Herbrand Quotient Calculations}

 Let $E_{/K}$ be an elliptic curve.
 Throughout this section, we suppose that Assumptions \ref{fg}, \ref{elliptic curve assumptions} and \ref{finitely decomposed} are satisfied.
-It follows from \eqref{lambdaL to lambdaK} that to complete the proof of Theorem \ref{main theorem}, we need to calculate the Herbrand quotient $h_G\left(\SelpL\right)$.
-We carry out that calculation here, thereby completing the proof of the main theorem.
+It follows from \eqref{lambdaL to lambdaK} that to complete the proof of Theorem~\ref{main theorem}, we need to calculate the Herbrand quotient $h_G\left(\SelpL\right)$.
+We carry out the calculation in this section, thereby completing the proof of the theorem.